 Facing bust (of Khusrus II?)

 I+B over AΛЄΞ

-In 614 when Jerusalem was captured the Church of the Holy Sepulcher was destroyed, most Christian inhabitants killed, and the True Cross taken.
+In 614 when Jerusalem was captured the Church of the Holy Sepulcher was destroyed, most Christian inhabitants were killed, and the True Cross was taken.
 Before this disaster could be avenged, Heraclius had to reorganize the remaining parts of the empire to assure their survival by dividing the west into Themes under military supervision instead of civilian supervision.
 Money was raised from imaginative sources.
 For the first time even the Church contributed.
 In 622 Heraclius was ready.
 In a very complex campaign (even the Khazars were enlisted) fought on three fronts, the Sasasanians were beat back from the walls of Constantinople in 626 while Heraclius won many victories in the east.
 He marched to the Sasanian capitol Ctesiphon and destroyed it in 627.
-Khursu was overthrown and executed by one of this sons who signed a treaty giving the Byzantines back everything from before the conflict including the conquered provinces and the True Cross.
+Khursu II was overthrown and executed by one of this sons who signed a treaty giving the Byzantines back everything from before the conflict including the conquered provinces and the True Cross.

 Khusru II, Sasanian King, 590-628

 Bust of Khrsru II right with his distinctive tall winged helmet decoration.

 The legend outside the rim at 4:00 to 5:30 says "good" (silver).